danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 # Update the value at coords
 board = put_in board[2][0], "x"

-# Get a multi-dimensional list back:
+# Get a multidimensional list back:
 Matrix.to_list(board)
 # [
 #   ["x", "o", "x"],